JeremiahXing/AdvectionSolverUsingMPI/README.md

 This assignment must be submitted electronically.
 To obtain a copy of the template source files, you must fork the gitlab project [`comp4300-assignment1`](https://gitlab.cecs.anu.edu.au/comp4300/2023/comp4300-assignment1) into your own gitlab area, and push the final version of your files into your fork of the `comp4300-assignment1` gitlab project before the deadline.

 The files that will be marked are a report `ps-ass1Rep.pdf` and a C source code file `parAdvect.c`.
-The report should be **at most**  3,000 words long (lines of code not included). **The report has a large relative weight in the final mark, and should be well-written.
+The report must be **at most**  3,000 words long (lines of code not included). **The report has a large relative weight in the final mark, and should be well-written.
 Submissions without report will get a very low mark.**

 Please see [here](https://comp.anu.edu.au/courses/comp4300/assignments_workflow/) for additional workflow notes.
 Most importantly, use the login node only for debugging purposes on a moderate number of MPI tasks (e.g., 1-8).
 The actual performance analysis should be done on the compute nodes using the job scripts provided in this repo.